 It was so reaffirming to catch up with Lisa.
 She told me about graduating from St. Catharine's this spring with her daughter: here's a picture of four generations of Dean women.
 We plan to walk again Saturday, this time with her granddaughter.
 Here's to good, old friendships!

 Hey, speaking of toasts, I'm planning on making this recipe from today's Taste section in the StarTribune.
-I'll let you know how it goes!
+I'll let you know how it goes!posted by the librarian

 No comments: